Germany's Maas says Turkey 'invasion' illegitimate under international law | DW | 20.10.2019

 German Foreign Minister Maas described Turkey's offensive against Syrian Kurds as an "invasion" and said Berlin saw it as illegitimate.
 The EU might yet impose economic sanctions on Turkey, Maas told broadcaster ZDF.

-Berlin rejects Ankara's justification for Turkey's military push into Kurdish-dominated regions of Syria, Germany's top diplomat Heiko Maas said on Sunday.
+Germany rejects Turkey's justification for a military push into Kurdish-dominated regions of northeast Syria, Foreign Minister Heiko Maas said on Sunday.

 "After everything we know and after everything that Turkey itself has cited as a legal basis, we cannot share that view," Maas said in remarks broadcast by the public broadcaster ZDF.